Being content with what we have is sometimes difficult, but the Bible gives us some direction in this area.

-I have found that pursuing happiness though is one sure fire way not to find it.
+I’ve found that pursuing happiness though, is one sure fire way not to find it.

 When I was a kid, if it was a really fogging day, I would try to run into the fog to see what it was like.

-Even if you’re physically right in the middle of it, you are not be able to experience it.
+Even if you’re physically right in the middle of it, you’re not be able to experience it.

 If you chase it and make it the object of your pursuit, it will always be just out of reach and you’ll never find it.